 Speak less and to the point.
 Be a good listener.
 Regardless of the circumstances, never sound harsh, never try to threat your client or lose your temper.
 If you annoy them, it may delay your payments further.
 In worst case a threatening language can even result in a counter legal action against you.
 Do you know there are debt collection laws in every state and some of them also apply to original creditors like you.
 Generally the in-house collections are not very successful after the account has been over 30-60 days past due date.

 Simply talk to the point and diplomatically.
 Keep your conversation short and to the point.

 Do not interact too firmly or appear indifferent to their problems, this may irritate the client and they may intentionally delay your payment even further.
 Similarly, do not try to be extremely soft and personal with the client, only to be taken for granted.

 7. Give them option to pay in installments

-Has it been over 4-6 weeks past the payment due date and the reminder invoices have not worked?
+Has it been over 4-6 weeks from the payment due date and the sending reminder invoices or making calls have not worked?
 Now try giving your client an option to pay in installments.
-If that fails too, then stop taking more stress, matter is beyond your own hands.
+If that fails too, then stop taking any more stress yourself, matter is beyond your own hands.